Information for Guests Needing Special Assistance

 Hard of Hearing

-- Typed tour scripts, in English, with detailed descriptions are available upon request for the Home and Studio, Unity Temple and Robie House tours.
+- Typed tour scripts, in English, with detailed descriptions are available upon request for the Home and Studio, Unity Temple, Bach House and Robie House tours.

 - Upon request, the tour guide and the hard of hearing guest also receive writing pads and pencils to ask and answer questions.